M374LX/alexvsbus-java/README.md

 to run in order to catch the bus, or else he will have to wait an eternity for the next bus to come.

+**Note: not officially on Google Play.** Someone has published the game on Google Play without having contacted us and charges for it.
+It is not official and we cannot ensure it is identical to the official build and up to date.
+At present, the game is officially distributed only through GitHub, where it is free of charge.

 As it is currently a pre-release, not all planned features are present yet, but it is already fully playable and has all planned levels.